koenrane/KR-new-site/content/import/worrying-about-the-vase-whitelisting.md

 However, we just can't enumerate [all the bad things that the agent could do](https://www.lesswrong.com/posts/4ARaTpNX62uaL86j6/the-hidden-complexity-of-wishes).
 How do we avoid these extreme over-optimizations robustly?

-Several impact measures have been proposed, including state distance, which we could define as, say, total particle displacement.
+Several impact measures have been proposed, including state distance, which we could define as - say - total particle displacement.
 This could be measured either naively (with respect to the original state) or counterfactually (with respect to the expected outcome had the agent taken no action).

 These approaches have some problems: